 The Post Baccalaureate Pre-Health Professions (PBPH) at Manhattanville College is designed for two types of students:

 Students who have earned a bachelor's degree with a major and/or minor outside of the sciences and are now seeking to complete the necessary pre-requisite core courses required of most graduate preparation in the Health Sciences

 Students who have earned a bachelor's degree with a major or minor in the sciences and are currently seeking academic enhancement of existing science courses by repeating course work already taken and/or enrolling in upper-level science courses.

 Please note, International Students are currently not eligible for admission to Manhattanville's PBPH.

 Two semesters of English (one course in English Literature and one course in English Composition; 3-4 credits) are also required.

 ** While not all professional schools require Calculus I, it is strongly recommended to prepare students for entrance into professional schools and is required to be eligible for Manhattanville's PHPAC Committee Letter of Recommendation.

-To view course descriptions of the various courses required, click on the link.
-You can also visit the Manhattanville College Course Catalog.
-Additional coursework in the sciences is strongly recommended, and includes the following: Anatomy & Physiology, Biochemistry, Immunology, Microbiology, Molecular Cell Biology, Developmental Biology, and DNA Technology.
+Additional coursework in the sciences is strongly recommended, and includes the following: Anatomy and Physiology, Biochemistry, Immunology, Microbiology, Molecular Cell Biology, Developmental Biology, and DNA Technology.